scottslowe/learning-tools/consul/README.md

 These instructions assume you've already installed the virtualization provider (VMware Fusion or VirtualBox), Vagrant, and any necessary plugins (such as the Vagrant VMware plugin).
 Please refer to the documentation for those products for more information on installation or configuration.

 1. Use `vagrant box add` to install an Ubuntu 14.04 x64 box for your virtualization provider.
-I have a base box for the "vmware_desktop" provider you can use for this purpose; to use my Ubuntu 14.04 x64 base box, add the box with `vagrant box add slowe/ubuntu-trusty-x64`.
+For a VMware-formatted box, the "bento/ubuntu-14.04" box is one good option; for VirtualBox, the "ubuntu/trusty64" box will work just fine.

 2. Place the files from the `consul` directory of this GitHub repository into a directory on your local system.
 You can clone the entire "learning-tools" repository (using `git clone`) or just download the specific files from the the `consul` folder.